alakajam-team/alakajam-poc/README.md

 - Test more advanced use cases in services
 - Find a way to optimize Webpack builds (why does rebuilding CSS currently imply rebuilding the TypeScript? could we put the libraries in a different build?)
+- Handle rejected promises on boot

 ### Big TODOs

 - [x] Switch to TypeScript
-- [ ] **[WIP!]** Improve and make TypeScript-compatible the models code (by either more integration to Bookshelf, ie. extending BaseModel, or switching from Bookshelf to another ORM like TypeORM or Sequelize)
+- [x] Improve and make TypeScript-compatible the models code (by either more integration to Bookshelf, ie. extending BaseModel, or switching from Bookshelf to another ORM like TypeORM or Sequelize)
 - [ ] **[WIP!]** Better organization of service layers
 - [ ] Remove business logic from controllers (possibly even not expose the models?) / Consistent pattern for forms handling
 - [ ] Database migrations (switch to TypeORM?)